slowernews/hamster-system/README.md

         - One long file is easier to manage than many short files.[^7] See it as a *flat wiki* and use built-in search for navigation.
         - This file is not *write-only*: progressively summarize and *tree-shake* it each time you iterate your notes.
 You'll leverage your excitement instead of forcing discipline.
         - Ideally, notes are organized by *project*, not by category.
 It can be a catalyst for action and reviews.
-        - Only store things that surprise you, not stuff you already know.
+        - Store things that surprise you, not stuff you already know.

 - Tasks listed in the *Calendar* section of the text file have a due date: **[ ]**

         Dates are inserted before the task description (allowing chronological sorting):

         e.g. inserting a scheduled date: [year-month-day=hour]
-        [2021-11-29=9h] Doctor appointment
+        [2024-11-29=9h] Doctor appointment

         e.g. inserting a trigger/fuzzy date: [date >>]
-        [2021-10-10 >>] Waiting for client feedback after this date
+        [2024-10-10 >>] Waiting for client feedback after this date

-        e.g. inserting a deadline date: [date <<] [2021-10-22 <<] Pay electricity bill until this date
+        e.g. inserting a deadline date: [date <<] [2024-10-22 <<] Pay electricity bill until this date

         e.g. without knowing the due date: [soon] or [someday] [soon] Call Mom